 About the Toyon Course: ENGL460

-Each year, several hundred submissions of literature, criticism, and visual artwork are reviewed by students enrolled in the courses associated with the journal's publication: ENGL460 and ENGL461.
-Any Humboldt State University student can enroll in one or both courses, in any sequence.
+Each year, several hundred submissions of literature, criticism, and visual artwork are reviewed by students enrolled in the course associated with the journal's publication: ENGL460.
+Any Humboldt State University student can enroll in this course.

 “The experience I gained in the Toyon just landed me a full time editing job.
 Make sure and put it in your resumes!” ~ Andrew Garai, 2016